octorber123/Front-End-Developement-Task/README.md

 # Front-End-Developement-Task
 - This is a simple front end project, which shows a content slide carousel created using HTML5, CSS3 and Bootstrap5 only.
-- Time Taken to complete : 12 hours
 ## Website Link
 - Website: https://construction-front-end-task.000webhostapp.com/